jmandel/regulations.gov-comment-browser/README.md

 - `--debug` - Save all API responses to debug/

 **PDF Text Extraction**: The system now automatically extracts text content from PDF attachments using `pdf-parse`, providing actual document content instead of placeholder messages.

+**CSV vs API**: CSV bulk download is recommended for large datasets as it's faster, more reliable, and doesn't hit API rate limits.
+The API method is suitable for smaller datasets or testing.

 ### 2. Condense Comments